Hike sought for workers' comp costs

 Barring any adjustments by individual insurers, premiums should mostly increase by the same 6.06 percent.

-The bureau's request follows a state Supreme Court decision in July invalidating the use of so-called impairment review evaluations, or IREs, which had allowed companies to cap costs for paying out wages lost due to worker injury.
+The bureau's request follows a state Supreme Court decision in July invalidating the use of so-called impairment rating evaluations, or IREs, which had allowed companies to cap costs for paying out wages lost due to worker injury.
 Established by law in 1996, the evaluations generally are used in the infrequent cases of people who can't or won’t go back to work two years after their injuries.

 The bureau typically files an annual rate request in the spring for policies taking effect April 1, but it decided after the court decision to file a rare interim request.